ladyd252/bad-baby/_drafts/pear-and-blueberry-pie.md

     :)&nbsp;
 ---

 So Pi Day came around a few weeks ago, and this blog post was conceived then.
-There's nothing&nbsp;**rational**&nbsp;about how gooooood this pie is!
+There's nothing **rational** about how gooooood this pie is!
 (See what I did there?!)

 ![](/uploads/dsc-0338.jpg)